Takumu Nakano: Hanshin Tigers

 His performance during the pre-season exhibition games (0.286 and 2 stolen bases in 12 games) earned him a spot in the main squad roster when the season began.
 He debuted as a substitute to 2nd baseman Kento Itohara in the 7th inning of the March 26 season opener against the Swallows.
 He notched a hit to center field on his first at-bat in the same game.
 When he continued to bat well as a sub in his next 14 games (0.462 average), Manager Yano finally placed him in the starting line up on the April 10 game against the Baystars, and Nakano stepped up to the plate to score his first career RBI.
-He continued to appear in most of the teams games as the main shortstop (2nd or 8th batter in the lineup), and he finished April with a batting average of 0.340 with 6 RBIs and 2 stolen bases.
+He continued to appear in most of the team's games as the main shortstop (2nd or 8th batter in the lineup), and he finished April with a batting average of 0.340 with 6 RBIs and 2 stolen bases.